Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 Many examples that are being highlighted when talking about ancient megaliths and stone work show perfectly cut stones of all kinds and sizes.
 But surprisingly we also find many stones that still have toolmarks on them.
-Besides the megaliths themselves we also know of many ancient quarries where the stones have been excavated from.
+Besides the megaliths themselves we also know of many ancient quarries, where the stones have been excavated from.

 ---